 $ source ~/.zshrc

-OpenVPN Connection
+OpenVPN Connection with Alias

-For VPN, it’s tiring when you have to type $ openvpn /path/to/config/file.ovpn
+It’s tiring when you have to type

-each time you want to connect to the HTB/THM network.
-To make thing easier, we can create a folder called .ovpnconfig
+each time you want to connect to the VPN.
+So to make this easier we can leverage the alias

 in the home directory.